TzuChieh/NumPy-ML/README.md

 # Simple-NumPy-ML

 This is my testground for the basics of machine learning.
-The implementation is in Python 3 and only NumPy is required (see `./requirements.txt`).
-This project is inspired by a collection of resources that I found useful on the Internet:
+The implementation is in Python 3 and only NumPy is required (see `./requirements.txt`). *You **DO NOT** need a GPU to train your model.* This project is inspired by a collection of resources that I found useful on the Internet:

 * Michael Nielsen's [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/)
 * Yani Ioannou's blog posts for deriving [single-layer backpropagation](https://blog.yani.ai/deltarule/) and [multi-layer backpropagation](https://blog.yani.ai/backpropagation/)